Cambodia: MEF-08

 Synopsis

-In July 2024, CAO received a complaint concerning KB Prasac PLC (Prasac), a client of MEF.
-The complainant, a borrower with Prasac, raised concerns about the harmful effects of the lending and collection practices on their livelihood and social well-being.
+In July 2024, CAO received a complaint concerning KB PRASAC PLC (PRASAC), a client of MEF.
+The complainant, a borrower with PRASAC, raised concerns about the harmful effects of the lending and collection practices on their livelihood and social well-being.
 The complaint alleged that they were pressured to sell their land outside of the legal foreclosure process at a lower market rate, resulting in the loss of their income-generating activity.
-They also alleged that they faced threats and intimidation from project employees and authorities, experienced a decline in their livelihood, and saw an increase in their debt burden.
+Finally, the complainants raised that they faced threats and reprisals.